-- processes that strengthen the quality and comparability of school-based assessment
+- new quality assurance processes to strengthen the quality and comparability of school-based assessment

-- introducing the Australian Tertiary Admission Rank (ATAR).
+- the introduction of the Australian Tertiary Admission Rank (ATAR).

 Information for school communities

-QCAA provides a range of online resources that explain the transition to the new systems.
+QCAA provides a range of online resources that explain the new QCE system.

 New and redeveloped syllabuses